Download & Print

 Administration of the C - Change Surveys

-Both the C - Change Faculty Survey and the Medical Student Survey are fielded electronically.
-The C - Change Faculty Survey takes about 20 minutes to complete and the Medical Student Survey takes about 10 minutes.
-The Surveys are hosted on a secure external website and administered by the C - Change team at Brandeis University to ensure confidentiality of responses and help achieve a high response rate.
+The C - Change Faculty Survey is fielded electronically and takes about 20 minutes to complete.
+The Survey is hosted on a secure external website and administered by the C - Change team at Brandeis University to ensure confidentiality of responses and help achieve a high response rate.
 Data are provided to schools in aggregate form to protect the anonymity of respondents.
-If preferred, the Medical Student Survey can be fielded in-house and/or in paper and pencil format.

 C - Change works closely with medical schools to understand any unique needs they might have in survey adaptation or fielding, and administers the Survey.
 C - Change works in collaboration with each institution to develop a strong communications plan to enable a high response rate.
 Depending on the size and analytic needs of the institution, C - Change can recommend and develop a sampling plan or field the Survey to the full census of the faculty and students as appropriate.